CSMT-Westwood/exchange-backend/APIs.md

     - `0: welcome.
 Appears when first sign up.`
     - Client accepts posts:
-        - `1: a client has responded to your post(offer/request)`
+        - `1: a client has followed to your post(offer/request)`
-        - `2: You (as a client) have accepted a post.
+        - `2: You (as a client) have followed a post.
 Please wait for response from host.`
     - Host accepts:
         - `3: You (as a host) have accepted a client.
 The post is fulfilled.`
         - `4: You (as a client) have been accepted. `